 If you love hiking and the outdoors then camping in the Lake District is a perfect trip for you.
 Situated up north in Cumbria it covers a huge area so it’s impossible to cover it all in a weekend.

-Low Wray campsite in the Lake District
+Weekend at Low Wray Campsite in the Lake District

 Low Wray Campsite is on the north shore of Lake Windermere and is a National Trust campsite.
 A bit more expensive, but you definitely get what you pay for with great views and facilities.

-Camping or glampinG options
+Camping or Glamping Options

 - Camping (small, medium & large pitches)